Cache Creek Watershed Stewardship Group

 What is the effort this funding is supporting?

-The Cache Creek Conservancy (CCC), located on the western slopes of the Sacramento Valley in Yolo County, California, will create a new watershed group to support the Lower Cache Creek.
+The Cache Creek Conservancy, located on the western slopes of the Sacramento Valley in Yolo County, California, will facilitate the formulation of a new watershed group focused on the Cache Creek watershed from Rumsey to Interstate 5 above Woodland.
 Over the last several years, severe storms, wildfires, and periods of drought have become more frequent due to climate change, putting pressure on a watershed that sustains vital agricultural, tribal, and environmental interests.
 This new group will develop a knowledge base incorporating current trends in water supply and demand, environmental flows, and management of ecological communities in the watershed; engage landowners and other stakeholders in an agreed governance structure that can build consensus on a watershed sustainability plan.
 Key stakeholders include the Yolo Flood Control and Water Conservation District, the Yocha Dehe Wintun Nation, a water user association, community service districts within the watershed, and several nongovernmental organizations addressing social and environmental concerns.
 The watershed plan will address the overlapping concerns of water supply, water quality, ecological health, and resilience to fire, drought, and floods.

 What is the timeline for this project?